pyeventsourcing/esdbclient/README.md

 ### Read stream events

+The `read_stream()` method can be used to get events that have been appended to a stream.
+This method returns a "read response" object.

+A "read response" object is a Python iterator.
+Recorded events can be obtained by iterating over the "read response" object.
+Recorded events are streamed from the server to the client as the iteration proceeds.
+The iteration will automatically stop when there are no more recorded events to be returned.
+The streaming of events, and hence the iterator, can also be stopped by calling the `stop()` method on the "read response" object.

-The `get_stream_events()` method can be used to get events that have been appended to a stream.
+The `get_stream()` method can be used to get events that have been appended to a stream.
 This method returns a Python `tuple` of recorded event objects.
 The recorded event objects are instances of the `RecordedEvent` class.
+It calls `read_stream()` and passes the "read response" iterator into a Python `tuple`, so that the streaming will complete before the method returns.

-This method has one required argument, `stream_name`.
+The `read_stream()` and `get_stream()` methods have one required argument, `stream_name`.

 The required `stream_name` argument is a Python `str` that uniquely identifies a stream from which recorded events will be returned.

-The `get_stream_events()` method also has four optional arguments, `stream_position`, `backwards`, `limit`, and `timeout`.
+The `read_stream()` and `get_stream()` methods also have four optional arguments, `stream_position`, `backwards`, `limit`, and `timeout`.

 The optional `stream_position` argument is a Python `int` that can be used to